9 Ways to Improve Lead Gen with Form Optimization

 Drop-down questions are useful in situations like this:

-Use the real estate inside your forms to encourage your leads even more by putting another call-to-action on them.
+Use the real estate inside your forms to encourage your leads even more by putting another call to action (CTA) on them.

 Think about it: Once your visitor decides to fill out a form, they trust you, and they might just decide that they’re ready to talk sales right this minute.